mreinstein/cobalt/README.md

 It is _NOT_ a high level abstraction that enables you to forget about how webgpu works.

-This library is geared torwards people building their own renderers that want to leverage WebGpu, but want a minimal node graph implementation that simplifies the linking of textures and other assets between render passes.
+This library is geared torwards people building their own renderers that want to leverage WebGpu, but want a minimal node graph implementation that simplifies the linking of textures and other assets between render/compute passes.

 ## Partial Example